 Added by David Collins on July 14, 2014 at 5:16pm — No Comments

 Workers dealing with hazardous waste and substances have the right to a safe workplace.
-The Hazardous Waste Operations and Emergency…Continue
+The Hazardous Waste Operations and Emergency Response (HAZWOPER) Standards were issued by the Occupational Safety and Health Administration…Continue

 Ever since the sensational arrival of cloud computing on the IT industry horizon, it has made life different in more ways than could be imagined, to make an understatement.
 With organizations realizing the enormous advantage cloud computing offers; almost every conceivable type of document is being pushed to the cloud.

 The advantages are obvious, but let us repeat them at the cost of sounding banal: on-demand availability of data, flexibility, scalability, pay-for-use, and the choice…Continue